 - Any transit pass (token, fare card, voucher) purchased for travel between the participant's residence and place of employment.

 May participants be reimbursed for tolls, mileage, taxis, or fuel?
 How about personal or business travel expenses?

 No. Only qualified expenses for workplace parking or transit as described above are eligible.

-How do I enroll in the plan?
+How do participants enroll in the plan?

-Can I start using my card immediately?
+Can a participant start using the card immediately?

-Do I select “debit” or “credit” at the point of purchase?
+Does a participant select “debit” or “credit” at the point of purchase?

 How are my QTA expenses substantiated?

 QTA transactions are automatically substantiated at the point of purchase through the technology built into the card.